Stranger Danger

 “BUT MY DOG IS ONLY AGGRESSIVE TOWARD CERTAIN PEOPLE!”

-Some breeds are more genetically prone to being defensive toward new people, such as cattle dogs, Akitas, German shepherds, Great Danes, mastiffs, rottweilers, etc. For these breeds it is even more imperative to heavily socialize between 3 and 12 weeks to help override their genetic predisposition.
-These defensive dogs are not afraid but rather view it as their job to keep strangers away, which they will very happily do.
+Some breeds are more genetically prone to being less tolerant of strangers.
+Think of Akitas, German shepherds, Great Danes, mastiffs, rottweilers, etc. For these breeds it is even more imperative to heavily socialize between 3 and 12 weeks to help override their genetic predisposition as well as set and enforce very clear rules.

 NOT PROTECTIVE

-Many owners mistakenly believe their dog’s stranger-aggression is due to protectiveness - wanting to keep the owner safe.
-The vast majority of the time this isn’t true, it’s just wishful thinking.
-It’s easier to believe that your growly dog is just “protecting” you from every single person in the world instead of admitting your dog is aggressive and defensive or insecure.
+No, your reactive dog is not protecting you.
+This is wishful thinking.
+It’s easier to believe that your growly dog is just “protecting” you from every single person in the world instead of admitting your dog is aggressive and insecure because you haven’t trained properly.
 Dogs who are actually trained for protection work do not growl and lunge at every person they encounter.
-They are generally calm and composed until given the command - they have to be TAUGHT to protect.
+They are confident, calm, and composed until given the command to strike - they have to be TAUGHT to protect.
+They are selectively bred for the confidence and drive to protect and then heavily trained.

 Previous